FreeYourStream/freedeck-tools/faq/README.md

 ### The screens are white
 (Insert picture)
 #### Formatting SD card
-The SD card should be formatted mbt FAT32 (On windows, just FAT32)
+The SD card should be formatted mbr FAT32 (On windows, just FAT32)

 #### Image cache
-Please play around with the settings.h image cache, this can give a lot of issues
+Please play around with the settings.h image cache, this can give a lot of issues.
+As starting point we recommend 128 or 512.

 #### config.bin file
 Format the SD card, and put it as only file on the SD card, not in a folder or anything